Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power Distribution and Transportation Networks: Simulation Results

 Figures \ref{Map} and \ref{33_Bus} illustrate the transportation and power networks, respectively.
 Fig. \ref{33_Bus} also illustrates the locations of distributed generation units and charging stations in the distribution network, where one substation unit and four distributed generation units are assumed.

-\\ Detailed information on the distribution network {resistances and reactants} can be found in \cite{25627}, while the cost function and the generation limits of DGs are presented in Table \ref{generator_coeff}. { We also assume that the substation bus is regulated and has a fixed voltage of 12.66 kV.
-Lastly, $\overline{v}_{j}$ and $\underline{v}_{j}$ are set to $193.93$ and $129.83$ at all nodes $j$.} \\ In Table \ref{lines}, we also provide the distribution network line limits.
+Detailed information on the distribution network {resistances and reactants} can be found in \cite{25627}, while the cost function and the generation limits of DGs are presented in Table \ref{generator_coeff}, except the parameters $\underline{p}_{h}^\mathrm{gen}$, $\underline{q}_{h}^\mathrm{gen}$ and ${{c}_{h}}$ which are set to 0. { We also assume that the substation bus is regulated and has a fixed voltage of 12.66 kV.
+Lastly, $\overline{v}_{j}$ and $\underline{v}_{j}$ are set to $193.93$ and $129.83$ at all nodes $j$.} In Table \ref{lines}, we also provide the distribution network line limits.
 In addition, Table \ref{stations_limit} shows stations' coefficients.
 We choose these parameters to demonstrate how different DLMPs could arise in response to distribution line constraints and the heterogeneity of DG cost functions, such that they almost reflect the median electricity price in Savannah city \cite{eia}.

 \\ First, we investigate a case in which there are 125 cars on the road with uniform distributions of electricity demand $q$ (kWh) $\sim U(20, 70)$ and monetary value of time $\omega_{i}(\$/\text{hr})\sim U(3.6, 14.4)$, as well as a uniform traffic distribution of $s_e(\frac{\text{vehicles}}{\text{hr}})\sim U(55, 150)$ on roads.
 Each roadway has a maximum vehicle capacity of $160$.
 We assumed that EVs were dispersed uniformly over the network.
 Additionally, just for simplicity, we assumed that each EV $i$ parameters $\alpha_{i}$ and $\beta_{i}$ are equal $0.5 \$ $ and likes to take the shortest route to the nearest station, which has effects on parameters $\tilde{r}$ and $\tilde{t}$.\\ The first set of analyses investigates the convergence of the algorithm.
 Fig. \ref{Gen_s1} shows the convergence of DGs' output power.
 We notice that DG 5, which has a lower operating cost than DGs 1, 3, and 4, and is located close to station 3, has reached its generation capacity due to the high demand of station 3.